 Saturn’s moon Titan

 Titan is another place of interest for scientists because it has a thick atmosphere.
 It doesn’t generate its own magnetosphere.
-But it is believed that it protected by Saturn.
-This is why Titan can still sustains a thick atmosphere with vital protection from solar winds.
+But it is believed that it is protected by Saturn.
+This is why Titan can still sustain a thick atmosphere with vital protection from solar winds.